Estimated reading time: 7 minutes

 When I arrived at the airport, I got a special taxi that brought me to my quarantine place.
 I had to stay there for 15 days and couldn’t see anything else but my room.
 In the beginning, it felt like it was going to take very long for the quarantine to be over, but I got used to it.
-Most of the time I was still having jet lag throughout the quarantine because you can’t get out of the house and get used to the normal routine in the country you’re at, so you kind of stay in your old timezone.
+Most of the time, I was still having jet lag throughout the quarantine because you can’t get out of the house and get used to the normal routine in the country you’re in, so you kind of stay in your old time zone.
 I was mostly eating and sleeping.
 When I was finally able to get out of quarantine, it was so weird to be out on the street.
-I had to get used to the traffic and to how crowded it was because I was so used to being alone in my room, I almost got hit by a truck!
+I had to get used to the traffic and how crowded it was because I was so used to being alone in my room that I almost got hit by a truck!

 Did you get in contact with any of the other students from Warmadewa University?

 I didn’t get in contact with students.
 Although I did get in contact with one girl who lives in Sweden, We got talking through Asia Exchange when I was in quarantine, and we still talk.
 Hopefully, we can meet up in Bali when the borders reopen.

 What would be your advice for other students that have to go in quarantine?

 I would advise them to stay in contact with friends and family, to not feel alone.
 I was planning to go on a trip after the quarantine, so I spent a lot of time planning my trip.
 I found a homestay I could work for and stay there for free.
 It made me realize that I can turn this around and use all the free time to do some research on the country.
 A routine can also help you a lot, try not to sleep till late and wake up early.
 A lot of exercises help you too because you’re inside all the time.